Jocker666z/glouglou/README.md

 * The shortcut "q" allows to go to the next track in almost all cases.
 * It is not necessary to have all the dependencies installed, for example if you don't want to install zxtune123 but vgmplay is installed, glouglou will only play the vgmplay files.
 * glouglou takes less than 6s to launch a playlist of more than 70000 files on LAN disk.
-* Filter & exclude is extended-regexp friendly, example: `glouglou -f "PS1|PS2" -e "Final Fantasy|Alundra"`.
+* Filter & exclude is regex friendly, example: `glouglou -f "PS1|PS2" -e "Final Fantasy|Alundra"`.
 * Given the great difference between the types of playback, it is recommended to apply a normalization to the audio output (see: https://github.com/Digitalone1/EasyEffects-Presets).
 * `glouglou -p` may be useful to your system monitor (example: conky), so that it can obtain information about the playback in progress.
 [See the specifications of the file](#publish-tags-specifications).